-Note - Defined points apply to helicopters operating in performance Class 2 only.
+- Note1.
+Defined points apply to helicopters operating in performance Class 2 only. - Note2.- For RPAS, defined points apply to remotely piloted helicopters operating in performance Class 2 only.

 Delethalisation.
 Below ground ramping to buried vertical face of construction designed to reduce risk of damage to aircraft running on cleared and graded area of strip.